Skip to main content

 Assessement procedure

-The second quarter lasts from 21 January until the end of lessons.
+The second term lasts from 21 January until the end of lessons.
 Lessons end the last 10 days of May.
 For lykeio, the end of lessons is specified every year by decision of the Minister of Education published until the 30 April.

 The assessment combines various forms and techniques.
-Within this framework, students are assessed on the basis of their performance during the quarters and the results of the final progression and graduation exams at the end of the school year (law 4610/2019).
+Within this framework, students are assessed on the basis of their performance during the terms and the results of the final progression and graduation exams at the end of the school year (law 4610/2019).

-Student assessment during quarters (oral performance)
+Student assessment during terms (oral performance)

 1. Classroom participation